Guion Bluford: Personal life

 Born in Philadelphia, Bluford graduated from Overbrook High School in 1960.
-He received a Bachelor of Science degree in aerospace engineering from Pennsylvania State University in 1964, a Master of Science degree in Aerospace Engineering from the Air Force Institute of Technology (AFIT) in 1974, a Doctor of Philosophy degree in Aerospace Engineering with a minor in Laser Physics, again from AFIT, in 1978, and a Master of Business Administration degree from the University of Houston–Clear Lake in 1987.
+He received a Bachelor of Science degree in Aerospace Engineering from the Pennsylvania State University in 1964, a Master of Science degree with distinction in Aerospace Engineering from the Air Force Institute of Technology (AFIT) in 1974, a Doctor of Philosophy degree in Aerospace Engineering with a minor in laser physics, again from AFIT, in 1978, and a Master of Business Administration degree from the University of Houston–Clear Lake in 1987.
 He has also attended the Wharton School of Business of the University of Pennsylvania.

 His hobbies include reading, swimming, jogging, racquetball, handball, scuba diving and golf.
 He married Linda Tull in 1964 and has two sons.

 Air Force career

-Bluford attended pilot training at Williams Air Force Base, and received his pilot wings on January 19 for the Aeromechanics Division and as branch chief of the Laboratory's Aerodynamics and Airframe Branch.
+Bluford attended pilot training at Williams Air Force Base, and received his pilot wings in January 1966.
+He then went to F4C combat crew training in Arizona and Florida and was assigned to the 557th Tactical Fighter Squadron, Cam Ranh Bay, Vietnam.
+He flew 144 combat missions, 65 of which over North Vietnam.
+In July 1967, he was assigned to the 3630th Flying Training Wing, Sheppard Air Force Base, Texas as a T-38A instructor pilot, training future United States Air Force and West German fighter pilots as part of the Euro-NATO Joint Pilot Training Program.
+After graduating from the Air Force Institute of Technology in 1974, he was assigned to the Air Force Flight Dynamics Laboratory, Wright-Patterson Air Force Base as Deputy for Advanced Concepts for the Aeromechanics Division and then Branch Chief of the Laboratory's Aerodynamics and Airframe Branch.
 He has written and presented several scientific papers in computational fluid dynamics.

-He has logged over 5,200 hours of jet flight time in the T-33, T-37, T-38, F-4C, U-2/TR-1, and F-5A/B aircraft, including 1,300 hours as a T-38 instructor pilot.
-He also has an FAA commercial pilot license.
+He has flown 688 hours in space and has logged over 5,200 hours of jet flight time in the T-33, T-37, T-38, F-4C, F-15, U-2/TR-1, and F-5A/B aircraft, including 1,300 hours as a T-38 instructor pilot.
+He also has an FAA commercial pilot license and is a certified scuba diver with over 50 open water dives.